desihub/desietc/telemetry.md

 ## Observing conditions updated after each GFA or SKY frame:

-FFRAC below refers to the relative fiber acceptance fraction, which is a dimensionless quantity that estimates the fraction of light entering a typical fiber relative to nominal seeing conditions (1.1").
+FFRAC below refers to the relative fiber acceptance fraction, which is a dimensionless quantity that estimates the fraction of light entering a typical fiber.

 TRANSP below refers to the atmospheric transparency, which is a dimensionless quantity equal to 1 for nominal atmospheric extinction.
 Values are estimated from the observed flux of guide stars with known magnitudes and corrected to airmass 1 (zenith).